mikk22/iOSAssessment/README.md

 * The application should compile without Error and run without crashing.
 * Objective-C or Swift.
-* You are allowed to use third party libraries with it's preference to handle dependencies.
-For any third party used within the project there must be a justification of its use.
+* You are allowed to use third party libraries with its preference to handle dependencies.
+For any third-party used within the project there must be a justification of its use.
-* You should choose the UI that fits better the requirements but the UI should be done using Auto Layout constraints.
+* You should choose the UI that fits the requirements but the UI should be done using Auto Layout constraints.
-* You have 5 days to present a pull request with a solution, but the sooner you present a solution the more chances you will have.
+* You have 5 days to present a pull request with a solution, but the sooner you present a solution the better.

 ## Plus

 * Landscape Orientation
-* Pagination or load more for the products list.
+* Pagination or load more for the products list
-* Functional programming.
+* Functional programming
-* Animations.
+* Animations
 * Unit Testing

-## Advices
+## Advice

-* Knowledge of Apple APIs.
+* Knowledge of Apple API's
-* Knowledge of design patterns.
+* Knowledge of design patterns
-* Clean code.
+* Clean code

-Suitsupply Mobile team wishes you good luck and we are looking forward to see your code.
+The Suitsupply Mobile team wishes you good luck and we are looking forward to see your code.

 If you need any help, please do not hesitate to contact us.